VanAndelInstitute/intent/README.md

 and 12 bp).

 If barcode 1 is shorter than 8 bp or if the UMI is shorter than 6bp, the barcode (and corresponding transcript read) is discarded.
-If barcode 1 os 8-11 basepairs, it is padded to 12 basepairs with G's.
+If barcode 1 is 8-11 basepairs, it is padded to 12 basepairs with G's.
 If the W1 portion of R2 aligns poorly to the expected W1 sequence (`GAGTGATTGCTTGTGACGCCTT`), then the barcode is discarded.
 "Poorly" is defined as exceeding the Levenshtein distance limit set by the parameter `-d`, which by default is set to '2'.

+Note that barcode 1 and barcode 2 are compared to the official V2 barcode list provided with the indrop pipeline (prior to any padding).
+If there is no match, then the barcode is corrected if possible if there is a unique barcode within a Levenshtein distance of 1 of the read barcode.

+Due to the way that the barcodes are designed, the padding and truncation performed should in fact not introduce any ambiguity to the barcodes.

 The quality metrics for the reads are preserved and re-ordered along with the barcodes.